Rule Book

 Announcers/Range Masters:

-Scorekeepers, announcers, and range masters are crucial to keeping the match running smoothly.
-The range master should provide the range commands, while the announcer is responsible for shooting commands.
-The announcer should also repeat the range master’s commands to ensure clarity.
+Scorekeepers, caller, and range masters are crucial to keeping the match running smoothly.
+The range master should provide the range commands, while the announcer is responsible for the shooting commands.
+The caller should also repeat the range master’s commands to ensure clarity.
+Scorekeepers should only communicate with the caller.

-The announcer should call shooters and hand judges to the line as quickly as possible to maintain a fast pace and call shooters by name along with their lane assignments.
+The announcer should call shooters and hand judges to the line as quickly as possible to maintain a fast pace and call shooters by alias along with their lane assignments.

 The announcer should be familiar with the operation of the timing system in use.
 This ensures proper timing of the lights, so shooters can be confident that the lights will not be too short or too long.

 Scorekeeping is the responsibility of each club.
-Clubs need to make arrangements with XFDA for assistance as required.
-The scoring team members are Jerome Price, Kim “Bunny” Bundy, Christie Wright, and Kellie “Kel Belle” Mason.
+Clubs need to make arrangements with XFDA for assistance as required with Kellie “Kel Belle” Mason.

 Commands: